 boards oriented at 90 degrees to each other using a vertical fixture such as: https://cutrocket.com/p/5cb25f3380844/

 boards arranged at various angles via fixtures ― one example was the commercial program AnyTail which used a 15 degree fixture so that a 30 degree V endmill could make a 90 degree cut at the end of the board and various features which would line up

 boards (or sheet goods) flat on the machine

-Since joints using vertical fixtures are simply a reprise of traditional work it is the latter two techniques which will be focused on, beginning with the next chapter.
+Since joints using vertical fixtures are simply a reprise of traditional work and mechanically simpler, they will be explored briefly in the next chapter, but it is the latter two techniques which will be focused on in the balance of the book.